Frank Verstraete: Career

-Verstraete obtained a degree of civil engineering in Louvain and of Master in Physics from Ghent University, and obtained his PhD on the topic of quantum entanglement in 2002 under supervision of Bart De Moor and Henri Verschelde at the KU Leuven.
+Verstraete obtained a degree of electrical engineering in Louvain and of Master in Physics from Ghent University, and obtained his PhD on the topic of quantum entanglement in 2002 under supervision of Bart De Moor and Henri Verschelde at the KU Leuven.
 He pioneered the use of quantum entanglement as a unifying theme for describing strongly interacting quantum many-body systems, which are among the most challenging systems to analyze theoretically or numerically, but also very promising for future quantum technologies such as quantum computers.
 After working as a postdoc at the Max Planck Institute for Quantum Optics in the group of Ignacio Cirac (2002–2004) and at the California Institute of Technology (2004–2006), he became full professor and the chair of theoretical quantum nanophysics at the University of Vienna in 2006.
 He moved back to Ghent University with an Odysseus grant from the FWO in 2012, where he has since built a large research group on applications of entanglement in quantum many-body systems.
 Since the fall 2022, he holds the chair of Quantum Physics at to the Department of Applied Mathematics and Theoretical Physics of the University of Cambridge.